yuyu78/my-healthy-recipe/TESTING.md

 It will appear in the navbar: homepage, Login, register.
 The welcome message "Welcome to my Heatlhy Recipe!
 To create your favorites healthy recipes, register here" with a link in "here" which will direct to the register page

+### Footer
+1. When hover on the social media link, the background color changes
+2. All the link direct to the correct social media page
+3. The footer is responsive in all devices

 ### Homepage
 1. Check if the homepage is responsive in all devices.